timbarclay/reddlist/README.md

 Make a copy `keys.js.sample` at `keys.js` and then fill in the empty strings with your credentials for the reddit and Spotify APIs.
 How to do that is described below.

-Update `config.js` with the ID of an existing playlist that your account has permission to edit (make sure the Spotify API scope matches the public/private setting of the playlist).
+The app can be configured either by setting the values in `config.js` or by passing in command line options.
+You'll need the ID of an existing playlist that your account has permission to edit (make sure the Spotify API scope matches the public/private setting of the playlist) and a subreddit that is likely to have some song among its top posts.

 Run the app

-    node index.js
+    node index.js -r progmetal -p <a playlist ID>

 ### Reddit API